 - All facilities will open and activities will commence on Monday, March 23 unless the Borough needs to take further preemptive measures which may include additional or extended closures as the COVID-19 threat is assessed.
 These measures are solely to preserve the health, safety and welfare of the entire community."

-Fair Lawn Schools, as part of the Bergen County directive, will be closed through March 31.
+Fair Lawn Schools, as part of the Bergen County directive, will be closed through March 27, with related social activities cancelled through March 31.
 According to Superintendent Nicholas Norcia, distance learning through computers and online access will commence with instructions beginning, Monday, March 16.

 - Public schools are closed Friday, March 13 through March 27.